Last Updated on August 19th, 2020

 People who have acne need to keep their skin moisturized.
 The best way to do this is by drinking water. 💧 There are also lots of products to keep skin moist.
-Ironically, some alcohol-based “moisturizers” actually make the skin drier, and some oil-based moisturizers tend to clog pores on already oily skin.
-A good splash of water on the skin after you complete your cleansing routine, however, that you allow to dry on its own (rather than toweling dry), can increase the hydration inside your skin, at least temporarily, by up to 500%.
+Ironically, some alcohol-based “moisturizers” actually make the skin drier, though, and some oil-based moisturizers tend to clog pores on already oily skin.
+A good splash of water on the skin after you complete your cleansing routine, however, that you allow to dry on its own (rather than toweling dry), can increase the hydration inside your skin, at least temporarily.

 Of course, an hour in the sun, or a few hours indoors in a room heated with a forced-air furnace or air conditioned without the use of a humidified, can necessitate another splash of water to your face.
-If you use makeup, be sure to moisten your face before you put on foundation and powder, not afterwards.
+Periodic, water-only washes throughout the day can be helpful.

 Countries where cold-water fish is a staple of the diet, especially in the northernmost reaches of the Northern Hemisphere and in Japan, tend to be places where most people have beautiful skin.
 Fish oil has been shown to help with acne, and the reason may be that eating lots of fish provides lots of omega-3 essential fatty acids.
 Fish are also high in acne-fighting zinc.
 Flaxseed oil is also a good source of omega-3’s.

 📌 You have to eat the foods that provide the omega-3’s.
 Don’t try smearing fish oil on your face.
 Your cat may find it endearing, but you won’t do your skin any good.